Gray, Joseph D.

-Joseph (Joey) Gray is a trial lawyer and registered patent attorney with over 15 years of experience assisting clients to procure, enforce, license, and litigate intellectual property rights.
+Joseph (Joey) Gray is a trial lawyer and registered patent attorney with approximately 20 years of experience assisting clients to procure, enforce, license, and litigate intellectual property rights.
 Joey enjoys representing clients of all shapes and sizes in matters involving patent, trademark, trade secret, and trade dress rights.

-Joey’s clients range from individual inventors and emerging companies to Fortune 500 corporations, and they are leaders in technology, product design, and branding.
+Joey’s clients range from individual inventors and emerging companies to Fortune 500 corporations.
 They hail from across the globe and are innovators in the semiconductor, telecommunications, e-commerce, medical device, physical fitness, and retail spaces, among others.
-Joey collaborates closely with his clients to develop litigation strategies and IP solutions tailored and accretive to each client’s business objectives.
+Joey collaborates closely with his clients to develop IP solutions and strategies tailored and accretive to each client’s business objectives.

-Joey has chaired bench and jury trials in federal district courts, at the International Trade Commission (ITC) and before the Patent Trial & Appeal Board (PTAB), in addition to representing clients in the Court of Appeals for the Federal Circuit.
+Joey has chaired bench and jury trials in federal district courts throughout the country, at the International Trade Commission (ITC) and before the Patent Trial & Appeal Board (PTAB), in addition to representing clients in the Court of Appeals for the Federal Circuit.

-As a registered patent attorney, Joey also manages inter partes review proceedings before the Patent Trial & Appeal Board (PTAB) and patent and trademark prosecution (procurement) before the U.S. Patent & Trademark Office.
+As a registered patent attorney, Joey also serves as lead counsel in inter partes review proceedings before the Patent Trial & Appeal Board (PTAB) and manages patent and trademark prosecution (procurement) before the U.S. Patent & Trademark Office.
 He helps clients build and manage IP portfolios, conduct IP diligence and pre-suit investigations, and negotiate inbound and outbound license agreements, among other things.
 He enjoys getting to know his clients and their businesses — and combining that knowledge with his experience to build long-term partnerships.

 E-commerce company (Delaware): secured favorable settlement shortly before expert discovery in five-patent lawsuit involving internet and website functionality.
 Gray led the team’s litigation strategy and first chaired the team’s courtroom presentations.

-Medical device manufacturer (Illinois): received full dismissal on behalf of start-up client three months after a large competitor filed a complaint alleging patent infringement; the case was dismissed shortly after Mr. Gray received a favorable ruling curtailing the scope of plaintiffs’ claims.
+Medical device manufacturer (Illinois): secured dismissal on behalf of start-up client three months after a large competitor filed a complaint alleging patent infringement; the case was dismissed shortly after Mr. Gray received a favorable ruling curtailing the scope of plaintiffs’ claims.

 Medical device manufacturer (Texas): conducted diligence and negotiated portfolio cross-license on behalf of emerging company in response to allegations of patent infringement from large competitor.